 - Conduct appropriate and job-related interviews.
 The interview is a mutual exchange of information between the candidate and the employer.
 Interviews are critical to assessing a candidate’s potential for success.
 Additionally, the interview provides information to help the candidate decide if UW–Madison and the job match his or her educational/work background and career goals.
 Interviewers should use the interview as an opportunity to promote UW–Madison as an employer of choice.

 - Reuse established applicant pool if approved by OHR..
 Although hiring administrators are encouraged to conduct open recruitments for each vacancy, some reuse of established applicant pools is allowed as approved by OHR.

-- Ensure required background checks are completed.
-Divisions must complete all other required background checks including but not limited to criminal background checks.
-(See Criminal Background Check Policy)
+- Background Check.
+Divisions must complete all other required background checks including but not limited to criminal background checks (See Criminal Background Check Policy).